BryanCrotaz/ember-tracked-effects-placeholder/README.md

 Bodged implementation of tracked Effects prior to the availability of the proper implementation.

-Uses an idle callback to run an efficient background check for changes.
+When tracked data changes the renderer creates a backburner runloop.
+We hook into the start of every runloop to see if the renderer global tag version has changed.
+This uses private API.

-Based on ideas from @NullVoxPopuli, @lifeart and @jelhan
+Based on ideas from @NullVoxPopuli, @lifeart, @Courajs and @jelhan

 Compatibility
 ------------------------------------------------------------------------------